ImplicitRDP: An End-to-End Visual-Force Diffusion Policy with Structural Slow-Fast Learning: Experiments

-We design two representative contact-rich manipulation tasks: \begin{enumerate} \item \textbf{Box Flipping:} The robot must push a thin phone box against a fixture to flip it from a flat position to an upright one (see \cref{fig:box_flipping}).
+We design three representative contact-rich manipulation tasks: \begin{enumerate} \item \textbf{Box Flipping:} The robot must push a thin phone box against a fixture to flip it from a flat position to an upright one (see \cref{fig:box_flipping}).
 To increase the difficulty, we intentionally applied a relatively small contact force ($\sim8N$) during demonstration collection.
 During evaluation, any case where the applied force exceeds $14N$ is considered a failure.
 This prevents the policy from completing the task through brute-force pushing.
 This task represents a class of behaviors that require sustained force application, such as fruit peeling and vase wiping. \item \textbf{Switch Toggling:} The robot needs to toggle a circuit breaker switch (see \cref{fig:switch_toggling}).
 The challenge of this task is that the switch requires a relatively large force to actuate, while vision-only policy cannot determine whether the triggering threshold has been reached.
-Unlike box flipping, switch toggling requires a short-duration force burst, which is common in tasks like vegetable chopping. \end{enumerate} For each task, we collected 40 demonstrations.
+Unlike box flipping, switch toggling requires a short-duration force burst, which is common in tasks like vegetable chopping. \item \textbf{Hole Inserting:} The robot must insert the compliant fingertip into a hole whose diameter leaves only a $1$~mm margin (see \cref{fig:hole_inserting}).
+This task requires the policy to use contact feedback to correct visual localization error during insertion, which is common in peg-in-hole and other assembly tasks. \end{enumerate} For each task, we collected 40 demonstrations.
+Each reported success rate is computed from $20$ binary success/failure trials.